 David was a giant: one of the few really great men of all history.
-He was great in both strength and in sweetness: in physical courage, and in spiritual discernment, poetry, music and psalms.
+He was great in both strength and sweetness: in physical courage, and in spiritual discernment, poetry, music, and psalms.

-David is the Psalms, and the Psalms are David.
-Truly they are prophetically and inspirationally the mind of the Spirit of Christ, but David's own heart and mind were the Spirit's chosen medium of their expression.
+David is The Psalms, and The Psalms are David.
+David was privileged to write the songs of praise for the people of God for the whole 3000 year period from his day to the establishment of the Kingdom, and doubtless for the endless ages beyond.
+Truly the Psalms are prophetically and inspirationally the mind of the Spirit of Christ, but David's own heart and mind were the Spirit's chosen medium.

-David is pre-eminently the "sweet psalmist of Israel"-Israel both natural and spiritual.
-Clearly the great love and ambition of David's life was the pure service and worship of God in Israel.

-He found that worship broken down, scattered, almost non-existent: the neglected Tabernacle in one place, the forgotten Ark in another.
+David is pre-eminently the "sweet Psalmist of Israel'-Israel both natural and spiritual.
+Clearly the great love and ambition of David's life was the pure service and worship of the God of Israel.
+He found that worship broken down, scattered, almost non-existent: the neglected Tabernacle in one obscure place, the forgotten Ark in another.

-He left it firmly re-established and thoroughly arranged in careful, organised depth and detail: with a numerous and orderly course of priests, singers and Levites, the Ark brought to Jerusalem, a magnificent Temple completely planned and designed, and a vast wealth of materials for it assembled.
-It would have been built if God had permitted him.
+He left it firmly established and thoroughly arranged in careful, organized depth and detail: with a numerous and orderly course of priests, singers and Levites; the Ark brought lovingly to a place of honour at Jerusalem; a magnificent Temple completely planned and designed; and a vast wealth of materials for it assembled.
+And it would have been built too, if God had permitted him.

-The spirit of David was the spirit of song: of praise, worship, thanksgiving, supplication, prayer, adoration.
-This was his greatest gift to his own generation and to all subsequent generations of the sons of God.

-The Psalms of David have been the cherished hymnal of God's people from that day to this, for three thousand years, and they will doubtless accompany them into the endless future.

-They express all the joys and sufferings, hopes, and fears, praises and supplications of the children of God of all time.
+The spirit of David was the spirit of song: of praise, worship, supplication, prayer, thanksgiving, adoration.
+This was his greatest gift to his own generation, and to all subsequent generations of the sons of God.
+The Psalms of David have ever been the cherished Hymnal of God's people.
+They express all the joys and sufferings, hopes and fears, praises and supplications, of the children of God of all time.

-The Psalms would lose much beauty and power and value for us without the deep spirit of repentance and supplications, and joy in forgiveness and reconciliation that David's bitter experiences added to them.
+The Psalms would lose much beauty and power and value for us without the deep spirit of repentance and supplication, and joy in forgiveness and reconciliation, that David's bitter experiences added to them.

 David gave life and power to the worship of God in Israel by giving it song.
-He gave Israel all the necessary exterior frame work for faithfulness and inspiration and unity and holiness.
+He gave Israel all the necessary exterior framework for faithfulness and inspiration and unity and holiness.
 We cannot help but think of bro.
-Roberts' similar vast labours and accomp@lishments fo9r the peo9ple of God in these last days.
-The preparation of our hymn book, containing fifty of the Psalms, is one of the most powerful works bro.
+Roberts' similar vast labours and accomplishments for the people of God in these last days, now all but forgotten in many quarters.
+And the preparation of our Hymn Book, containing 50 of the Psalms, is one of the most powerful works bro.
 Roberts did for the Truth and the Brotherhood.

-The national provision David set up, the Temple and the worship and the service, failed for the majority, and failed soon and miserably, but this has not lessened its value and power for the remnant of grace that has always existed through the ages.

-In the providence of God, no one can take from His children the great treasure of the Psalms of David.
+The national provision David set up, the splendid Temple and the impressive worship and service, failed for the majority, and failed soon and miserably.
+But this has not lessened its value and power for the remnant of grace that has always existed thru the ages.
+In the providence of God, no one can take from His children the priceless treasure of the Psalms of David.

-If we would understand the sad sins of David, t6heir bitter consequences and their glorious aftermath; if we would truly learn their deep lessons, let us read and read and reread the Psalms.
-We have no right to attempt any conclusions concerning David without taking his Psalms fully into account.
+If we would understand the sad sins of David, their bitter consequences and their glorious aftermath; if we would truly learn their deep lessons for sinners everywhere-let us read and read and reread the Psalms.
+We have no right to attempt any conclusions concerning David without taking his psalms fully into account.
 Here he states his case and bares his heart in terms that should put us all to shame.
-Let us get the spirit of David, which is the spirit of Christ-
+Let us get the spirit of David, which is the Spirit of Christ-